Categories: Physics, Quantum information, Quantum mechanics.

 We can use this device to make copies of the basis vectors 0\ket{0} and 1\ket{1}:

-0?001?11\begin{aligned} \ket{0} \ket{?} \:\:\longrightarrow\:\: \ket{0} \ket{0} \qquad \quad \ket{1} \ket{?} \:\:\longrightarrow\:\: \ket{1} \ket{1} \end{aligned}
+0?001?11\begin{aligned} \ket{0} \ket{?} \:\:\longrightarrow\:\: \ket{0} \ket{0} \qquad \qquad \ket{1} \ket{?} \:\:\longrightarrow\:\: \ket{1} \ket{1} \end{aligned}

-If we feed this machine a superposition ψ=α0+β1\ket{\psi} = \alpha \ket{0} + \beta \ket{1}, we want the following behaviour:
+If we feed this machine a superposition ψ=α0+β1\ket{\psi} = \alpha \ket{0} + \beta \ket{1}, we want the following behavior:

 (α0+β1)?(α0+β1)(α0+β1)=(α200+αβ01+αβ10+β211)\begin{aligned} \Big( \alpha \ket{0} + \beta \ket{1} \Big) \ket{?} \:\:\longrightarrow\:\: &\Big( \alpha \ket{0} + \beta \ket{1} \Big) \Big( \alpha \ket{0} + \beta \ket{1} \Big) \\ &= \Big( \alpha^2 \ket{0} \ket{0} + \alpha \beta \ket{0} \ket{1} + \alpha \beta \ket{1} \ket{0} + \beta^2 \ket{1} \ket{1} \Big) \end{aligned}

-Note the appearance of the cross terms with a factor of αβ\alpha \beta.
+Note the appearance of the cross-terms with a factor of αβ\alpha \beta.
 The problem is that the fundamental linearity of quantum mechanics dictates different behaviour:

 (α0+β1)?=α0?+β1?α00+β11\begin{aligned} \Big( \alpha \ket{0} + \beta \ket{1} \Big) \ket{?} = \alpha \ket{0} \ket{?} + \beta \ket{1} \ket{?} \:\:\longrightarrow\:\: \alpha \ket{0} \ket{0} + \beta \ket{1} \ket{1} \end{aligned}

-This is clearly not the same as before: we have a contradiction, which implies that such a general cloning machine cannot ever exist.
+This is clearly not the same as before: we have a contradiction, which implies that such a general cloning machine cannot exist.

 References